laravel/docs/billing.md

     $user->updateDefaultPaymentMethodFromStripe();

 > {note} The default payment method on a customer can only be used for invoicing and creating new subscriptions.
-Because of a limitation by Stripe, it cannot be used for single charges.
+Due to limitations from Stripe, it may not be used for single charges.

 <a name="adding-payment-methods"></a>
 ### Adding Payment Methods